-- a) Our Tenancy Agreement clearly states that the tenant has a responsibility to take possession of their home at the start date of their tenancy and to occupy the home as their only and principal home. - b) All occupiers of our homes (not just the main tenant) should use the property as their permanent address and be ordinarily resident there.
+- b) All occupiers of our homes (not just the main tenant) should use the property as their permanent address and be ordinarily resident there.
 They should be listed on the Tenancy Agreement and normally live in the home every day.
 We must be informed promptly if one of the listed occupiers is regularly absent for three or more days a week and/or thirteen or more days a month and why this is the case.
 The reasons for this could be varied for example someone may work away, be studying elsewhere, occasionally stay with a partner, or there may be a shared residence order for a child.
 We will assess the circumstances and whether these may have any impact on the tenancy.
-If we are not advised of these types of regular absences, we will regard this as a breach of tenancy.

-c) In addition, we must be informed should there be additional occupiers.
+If we are not advised of these type of regular absences, we will regard this as a breach of tenancy. - c) In addition, we must be informed should there be additional occupiers.
 Should we identify that someone - such as a partner, friend, lodger, or relative - is regularly living in the property without our knowledge or permission and for more than three days a week and/or thirteen days a month, then we will regard this as a breach of the tenancy agreement and may take immediate steps to recovery the home.